chromaui/learnstorybook.com/content/ui-testing-handbook/react/en/introduction.md

 commit: 'e3c72c0'
 ---

-<div class="aside">This guide is made for <b>professional developers</b> learning how to test UI components.
-Intermediate experience in JavaScript and React is recommended.
-You should also know Storybook basics, such as writing a story and editing config files (<a href="/intro-to-storybook">Intro to Storybook</a> covers all the basics).
+<div class="aside">This guide is made for <b>professional developers</b> experienced with JavaScript, React and Storybook.
+If you're not quite there yet, visit <a href="/intro-to-storybook">Intro to Storybook</a> to learn the basics!
 </div>

 <br/>